HULK VS JUGGERNAUT

 So what's the conclusion between these two powerhouses?
 Even though the Hulk has the overall edge 2 to 1 in 9 official match ups, it really is a dead even draw.
 Because despite some controversial wins and loses to each, neither brute can claim a definitive victory over the other.
 I think it's because they are very similar in styles and almost exactly the same in their physical attributes.
 They both have the biggest egos, they both talk huge amounts of trash, they both have the same style of fighting (just keep moving forward, brawl and pound your opponents until they become nothing but meat sauce), they both never quit, they both cause trillions of dollars in real estate damage and they both put the fear of god into everybody they face.

 But you have to give the Hulk the edge on pure physical strength over Juggernaut (full-power or not) because that's his bread and butter.
 The Hulk showed his superiority in strength in their first meeting in The Incredible Hulk #172 and he has shown that he is quite capable of stopping the Juggernaut's forward movement with his physical power as he did in World War Hulk vs X-Men #3 (you can't really count The Incredible Hulk #457 because the Hulk was powered up by Apocalypse in that fight).
 This speaks volumes because before his encounters with the Hulk, the Juggernaut was always considered absolutely unstoppable.
-If you look at all their fights honestly, I think it's fairly obvious that the Hulk has the edge in strength.
+I know many militant Juggernaut fanboys will discredit this feat in their arguments and say it was the Hulk who got pushed back (despite what the writer told me), but the debate is now there and that's what makes it so significant.
+And if they still have their doubts on who's actually stronger between the two; the Hulk is known as the standard of physical strength within the Marvel Universe and is advertised as such, while the Juggernaut is not.

 So who has the better durability?
 Both of these guys can take a ground level nuclear blast and keep on going!
 The Hulk has increased durability and healing with his near-limitless rage and Juggernaut has the near-limitless magic of Cyttorak to keep him invulnerable.
-It's so close, but I'll give the edge to Juggernaut because that's his bread and butter.
+It's so close, but you have to give the edge to Juggernaut because that's his bread and butter.
 I will admit that both brutes have been shown to be able to hurt the other physically on a consistent basis despite the reputation of their high-end invulnerability.
 But I have to give it to the Juggernaut because outside of the Hulk, he has been able to use his force-field with awesome results in other appearances.
-Plus his durability seems to be portrayed much more consistently than the Hulk's (which fluctuates from comic to comic and is related to his current adrenaline levels) and so for that, Juggernaut has the edge.
+Plus his durability seems to be portrayed much more consistently than the Hulk's (which fluctuates from comic to comic and is related to his current adrenaline levels) and his invulnerability is what he is mainly know for within the Marvel Universe, so Juggernaut has the edge... and rightly should.

-So looking at these facts with unbiased eyes, it's no surprise that this match up is a solid draw for now.
-And if fanboys want to get technical and talk about their powered-up versions like "Worldbreaker" Hulk or "8th day" Juggernaut, etc., etc. then please argue among yourselves because I'm outta here!
+Looking at these facts with unbiased eyes, it's no surprise that this match up is a solid draw for now.
+And if fanboys want to get more extreme and talk about their super-powered-up versions like "Worldbreaker" Hulk or "Trion" Juggernaut, etc. then please argue among yourselves because I'm outta here!

 And for personal reasons I want to point out that finally the Hulk looks like his ol' savage self in the recent Marvel vs Capcom 3: Fate of Two Worlds (2011) video game that has returned after an almost eleven year layoff.
 The good part is that the horrid "Professor" Hulk is long gone and the "Savage" Hulk has taken his place!
 He also is one of the strongest character in the game with some great moves that do crazy damage (nobody but Galactus can beat him hit for hit).
 The gameplay, graphics and technology has never been better.
 The downside is that the Juggernaut was not included within the 46 characters in this game.
 And I got even more upset when they looked passed him again when Capcom released an improved version of this game (with the Hulk now becoming even more powerful than ever before) by adding twelve more characters later in the year called Ultimate Marvel vs Capcom 3 (2011).
 I would have been interested to see how big they would have made Juggernaut and how he would match up against the Hulk (or even Thor).
 What this does show you is that the Juggernaut's fame is not what it used to be like in the 90's despite appearing in the movie X-Men 3: The Last Stand (2006).
 One more thing that I can't stand about this game and continually get's my blood boiling...the Hulk still sports a silly belt buckle...UUGGHHH!!